anubhav0fnu/Lane-detection-in-video-stream/writeup.md

 Later, made the annotation semi-transpared by using cv2.addWeighted() function.
 <img src="pipeLine-screenshots/10.LaneLinesDetected_output.jpg" width="480" />
 After implementing the above Twice, I got the below given results:

+### 2. Identify potential shortcomings with your current pipeline

+One potential shortcoming would be what would happen when ...

+Another shortcoming could be ...

+### 3. Suggest possible improvements to your pipeline

+A possible improvement would be to ...

+Another potential improvement could be to ...

+### 4. Questions to evaluator?
 ---
 * When I kept the slope condition as
 <img src="findings/slope_criteria-1.png" width="300" />